qduc/aider-mcp/README.md

 - `--yes`: Accept all suggestions automatically
 - `--auto-commits`: Automatically commit changes
 - `--model <model>`: Specify the AI model to use

+### Tool: aider_architect

+Executes Aider CLI in architect mode with the following options:
+- `--architect`: Enable architect mode for complex tasks
+- `--model <architectModel>`: Specify the architect model for planning
+- `--editor-model <editorModel>`: Specify the editor model for implementation

 ### Error Handling